casics/dassie/README.md

 The Library of Congress runs a [Linked Data Service](http://id.loc.gov/about/), and callers can look up more information about a term by dereferencing the URL `http://id.loc.gov/authorities/subjects/IDENTIFIER` where `IDENTIFIER` is the value of the `_id` in the LoCTerms database.
 For instance, you can visit the page `http://id.loc.gov/authorities/subjects/sh89003287` in your web browser to find out more about `sh89003287`.

 Most of the fields in a LoCTerms entry are taken directly from the LCSH database, except for the field `topmost`.
 That field is computed by following hypernyms from a given entry until terms are reached that have no values for `broader`.
 The `topmost` field holds a list of the unique topmost hypernyms computing this way.
-(Note that there may be more than one path from a given term to a topmost term, and thus for a given number of topmost terms N, running `query-locterms -t` may show more than N paths.)
+(Note that there may be more than one path from a given term to a topmost term, and thus for a given number of topmost terms N, running `locterms -t` may show more than N paths.)

 ⚙️ Database connection details
 ----------------------------